uri-yanover/4qbits/_posts/2022-02-20-on-positions-of-trust-part-ii-what-about-you.md

 Conversely, applying this framework to startups often indicates that even line employees are expected to consider the greater good of the business they're working with, a situation that's also not for everybody.

-Regardless of who you are and who you want to be, I wish that the framework would help you to find greater peace with yourself and the people who trust you.
+Regardless of who you are and who you want to be, I wish that the framework helps you to find greater peace with yourself and the people who trust you.